victor-chevillotte/override/level02/readme.md

   - `buffer1[12]`
   - `buffer2[14]`

-- A Username is asked a fill `buffer1`
+- A Username is asked to fill `buffer1`
 - If we try to overflow `buffer1` with more than 12 chars, `buffer2` gets filled.
 Here is an example with only one long input :

 ```